kohlijorawar19/Academic-Salary-Analysis/README.md

 This project is licensed under the MIT License.

 # Acknowledgement
-would like to express deepest appreciation to all those who provided the possibility to complete this project.
+Would like to express deepest appreciation to all those who provided the possibility to complete this project.
 A special gratitude to users, whose questions, feedback, and contributions have been an invaluable part of the development process.